How to Attract High-Quality Prospects, Enroll Serious Builders into Your Business, and Grow Your Team – FAST – Using LinkedIn!

 7 Steps to Use Linkedin for Network Marketing

-Whether you're a brand new marketer or an experienced pro, you can use LinkedIn to generate leads, build brand awareness, and establish strategic partnerships with serious businesspeople.
+Whether a brand new marketer or an experienced pro, you can use LinkedIn to generate leads, build brand awareness, and establish strategic partnerships with serious businesspeople.

 Here's how you get started…,

 Start your LinkedIn strategy by determining what you want to accomplish.

 - Do you want to generate leads and sell products?

 - Recruit team members?